pbrandl/aNN_Audio/README.md

 Training data is generated in `generateTrainSet.py`.
 The data used for training is randomly cut and concatenated from MedleyDB -- a dataset of multitrack audio for music research.
 The obtained audio concatenation was then recorded by an analog harmonic distortion device, i.e., the input <img src="https://render.githubusercontent.com/render/math?math=$x$"> is considered a raw audio file and differs from the target <img src="https://render.githubusercontent.com/render/math?math=y"> only by the distortion effect.

 Due to computational complexity of the project is mostly implemented in Google Colab.
-Due to the large training data set (currently 4 GB) I am using Google Drive as storage.
+Due to the large training data set (currently 4 GB) the data is stored in Google Drive.

 ## Predicting an Audio Sequence